From the Cook

 Tips & Tricks (5)

-- Use a Water Bath for Creaminess 💧Bake frittatas in a water bath (bain-marie) at 350°F to ensure gentle, even cooking that creates a creamy, custard-like center rather than rubbery eggs.
+- Master Even Cooking with the Water Bath Method 💧Bake your frittatas in a water bath (bain-marie) at 350°F for 13-15 minutes to ensure gentle, even cooking that prevents rubbery edges and ensures the centers stay tender and moist.

 Recipe Facts